-The intent of this article is to introduce you to the broad categories of tech tools that are on the market—and the companies who probably should have OTs working for them. 🙂
+The intent of this article is to introduce you to the broad categories of tech tools that are on the market—and the companies that probably should have OTs working for them. 🙂

-Please note, I broke the technologies into these different categories for readability, but several of the technologies could span multiple categories:
+Please note, I broke these technologies into several different categories for readability, but many tools have attributes and use cases spanning multiple categories:

 - Prevention / Early Treatment as a Service